Surnadal Municipality: Government

 Surnadal Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Nordmøre og Romsdal District Court and the Frostating Court of Appeal.
+Waste management was from 2011 handled by the inter-municipal agency HAMOS Forvaltning.
+It merged into ReMidt in 2020.

 Municipal council

 The municipal council (Kommunestyre) of Surnadal Municipality is made up of 27 representatives that are elected to four year terms.
 The tables below show the current and historical composition of the council by political party.